twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-05-the-last-teaching-of-the-buddha%zh.rst

 (In most of his talks, Sayadaw never translated the Pali, word by word.
 He took the main points for teaching.
 Here Sayadaw made a very important point of the last day of the Buddha.
 The Buddha reminded the monks on practice and Sakka pointed out the end of the practice, i.e., Nibbāna).

 Sakka was already a sotāpanna.
 So, he talked about followed to the end of the saṅkhāra dhamma.
 But most of you, after a person dies and say it’s saṅkhāra dhamma.
 So, it’s unstable and use it for reflection on death (maraṇānussati).

+[This point is true in Thai tradition.
+Thai monks always chant these verses in funerals.]

 The right place to use is in one’s own khandha.
 You have to use it for yourself when still alive.
 It is not for after death.
 At the end of saṅkhāra is Nibbāna exists (He explained the saṅkhāra dhamma had the nature of vanishing.
 By clapping two hands and sound arose and vanished.)
 In a being whole life and the whole of saṁsāra was with conditioning and vanishing.